dk14/rflows/README.md

     Act("act1", handler1)

 `handler1` takes input message and returns future of output message, so next act in chain (act2) is executed only when future completes.
-In combination with scala's Futures compositionIt gives you a way ackuire asynchronous services and build processing in reactive way.
+In combination with scala's Futures composition, it gives you a way to acquire asynchronous services and build processing in reactive way.

 ##### Split
 splits (optionally) the message to several ones and sends each part to its (dynamically chosen) flow in reactive way.
 It's also possible to send same message to different flows.